tdjsnelling/dwsps/README.md

 })
 ```

-If you only want to take action on certain received events, you can either:
+If you only want to take action on certain received messages, you can either:

 - Implement this yourself using the event listener method and parsing the message topic, or
 - Pass a callback function to the `subscribe` method which will only be called when a message is received matching that particular subscription.